Carina-P/ms3-best-books/test/TESTS.md

     **TC_017** Log out
     - How to test:
         - If not logged in: Log In (see TC016)
-        - In navigation bar choose Log out.
+        - In navigation bar, choose Log out.
     - Expected outcome:
         - A message that you are logged out in top of the Homepage.

-- Testing use case **US_0016**, As a "administrative" user I want to add category group:
+- Testing use case **US_0016**.
+As a "administrative" user I want to add category group:
 **Notice**: The administrative authority is not implemented yet.
 Any user can add category groups.
     **TC_018** Add category